albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-The `Stack` method did not gain or lose methods by swapping the backing collection from `Vector` to `LinkedList`.
+Our `Stack` class did not gain or lose methods by swapping the backing collection from `Vector` to `LinkedList`.
 This gives us the ability to use a better implementation when one becomes available.

 ### What are the disadvantages of composition?